What are the sources of carbon monoxide in schools?

 Gas burners can be in your kitchen, as well as in your classrooms – and other burning equipment can also be on site.
 CO isn't the only issue when you have flame - fire is also a possibility.

-Disconnected, corroded or blocked vent systems
+Disconnected, corroded or blocked ventilation

-A pin-sized hole within ductwork, a nest in an exterior vent, and eroded piping can cause serious CO exposure in unsuspecting classrooms and gathering areas without CO detection installed.
+A pin-sized hole within ductwork, a nest in an exterior vent and eroded piping can cause serious CO exposure in unsuspecting classrooms and gathering areas without CO detection installed.

 Lawn + landscaping Equipment